Professor: Jennifer Steinkamp

 1) Find an artistic image of an interior photograph or painting created by a known artist.
 Model it.
 Consider light, point of view, and what it means to change the original.
 Consider who or what is the point of view of the image, what feeling or idea is the artist trying to convey?
 We will use the environment from the image to view as a VR virtual reality.
-You will be adding elements not seen in the artist's rendition since you are not able to see behind the painting.
+You will be adding elements not seen in the artist's rendition since you are not able to see behind the artwork.
 Render two 3000 pixel images and document the interaction of the VR.
 Due week 5

 2) Model a ring to be 3D printed at shapeways.com.
 Bring in a sketch idea week 3.
 A minigrant is paying for the print.

 3) Anything you prefer utilizing what we have learned.
 Your project could be a 3D printed sculpture, a poster, a 3D typeface, a book, an animation, a VR or AR project, an interactive project, a video with effects, etc. Present a proposal week 4

 Grad students create their own assignments, but I recommend creating a variation on assignment 1 in order to learn Maya and Unity.

 Install this software on your Mac or PC: